 Cause Confirming Method Solution The number of forward revolutions exceeds 32767 or the number of reverse revolutions exceeds 32768.
-Check whether the value of H0b.70 (Number of absolute encoder revolutions) is 32767 or 32768 when the servo drive works in the absolute linear mode (H02.01 = 1).
-Set H0d.20 to 2 to power on again.
+Check whether the value of H0b.70 (Number of absolute encoder revolutions) reach 32767 or 32768 when the servo drive works in the absolute linear mode (H02.01 = 1).
+1. This fault can be hidden in cases where no multi-turn absolute position is needed but the absolute position during running needs to be recorded.
+2. The rotation mode applies to occasions where only single-turn absolute position needs to be recorded.
+3. Set H0d.20 to 2 to power on again.
 Perform homing if necessary.

-• E740.0: Absolute encoder communication timeout Cause:
+• E740.0: Encoder communication timeout Cause: